gilboonet/auto_flattener/README.md

 Automatically unflatten a 3d model to a 2d pattern (for laser cut and manual assembly).

-Most recent source is into chat234 directory, with the example model of a 234 triangles cat.
+Most recent source is into dodeca directory, with the example model of a 148 triangles geometrical model.

 It needs a 3d model saved as .stl file.
 When the file is on another format, I convert it with Meshlab, it can be used interactively or on the CLI with this command :
 ```